 Plan Description.
 The Town contributes to the Supplemental Retirement Income Plan (Plan), a defined contribution pension plan administered by the Department of State Treasurer and a Board of Trustees.
 The Plan provides retirement benefits to all qualifying employees employed by the Town.
 Article 5 of G.S.
 Chapter 135 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
 The Town also contributes on behalf of all other employees.
 The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes Supplemental Retirement Income Plan for Law Enforcement Officers.
-That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.
+The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes Supplemental Retirement Income Plan for Law Enforcement by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.

 Funding Policy.
 Article 12E of G.S.
 Chapter 143 requires the Town to contribute each month an amount equal to five percent of each law enforcement officer's salary, and all amounts contributed are vested immediately.
 For all other plan members, the Town contributes two percent.
 Also, plan members may make voluntary contributions to the plan.
-Contributions for the year ended June 30, 2019 were \$67,336, which consisted of \$50,318 from the Town and \$17,018 from employees.
+Contributions for the year ended June 30, 2020 were \$77,196, which consisted of \$53,403 from the Town and \$23,793 from employees.